Chapter 01 — In My Time of Dying

 John sadly smiles at his youngest son.
 "Can we not fight?
 You know, half the time we're fighting, I don't know what we're fighting about.
 We're just butting heads.
 Sammy, I — I've made some mistakes.
 But I've always done the best I could.
 I just don't wanna fight anymore, okay?"

 "Sorry," Sam replies.
-They reach the elevator and Sam presses the down button.
+They reach the elevator and he presses the down button.
 The elevator doors open and they get in.
 Addison presses the button for the floor where the cafeteria was.
-"I just…I wanted to know, Addison.
-He goes missing for the entire night and Dean suddenly gets better-"
+"I was just…I wanted to know, Ads.
+He goes missing for the entire night and Dean suddenly gets better—"

-"Sam, I get where you're coming from.
+Addison sighs.
+"Sam, I get where you're coming form.
 Believe me, I do.
-I just think you should've waited.
+But I just think you should've waited.
 You kinda brought down the mood there.
-We're all alive and healthy and all that other stuff."
+We're all alive and healthy and in one piece."

-"Where's Sam," Dean asks, taking the spoon and pudding.
+"Where's Sam," Dean asks, taking the spoon from her.